MHSEA/openai-chatgpt-4o-auto-selector/README.md

-# 🔄 ChatGPT GPT 4o + Temp Chat Automation
+# 🔄 ChatGPT GPT 4o + Temporary Chat Automation

 A fast and lightweight Tampermonkey userscript that: